 The triple filtration in the Biofilter

-• Filtration 2: the Carbon Fiber Block (patent no. 2282494) is composed of activated carbon in sintered granules (porosity 20 µm) and a hollow fiber.
+- Filtration 2: the Carbon Fiber Block (patent no. 2282494) is composed of activated carbon in sintered granules (porosity 20 µm) mixed with hollow fibers.
 Activated carbon is obtained after calcination of coconut shells (increases the number of micropores) by injection of pressurized hot water vapor (activation of the carbon by different temperature levels of 900°C-1,000°C for several hours; activated carbon is regenerated by oxidation Chemical filtration of chlorine, nitrates, nitrites, organic pesticides and herbicides, tastes and odors

 Activated carbon filtration principle = adsorption surface